Covid 19 Delta outbreak: Government launches vaccine passes, Auckland kids return to class, Waikato to level 2 - NZ Herald

 New Zealand has also agreed to accept the EU certificates here.

-On Tuesday a record 222 Covid-19 cases were reported, with 91 people in hospital including seven in ICU or HDU.
+A record 222 Covid-19 cases were reported yesterday, with 91 people in hospital including seven in ICU or HDU.
 The ministry also reported a patient in their late 70s at Auckland City Hospital with Covid-19 had died.

 Active cases are now in Auckland, Northland, Waikato, Lakes district, Taranaki, Mid Central, Wairarapa and Canterbury.